• Skip to primary navigation

 • Add the huka one (caster sugar), mīere kūhuka (glucose syrup or golden syrup) and the second measure of wai (water) in to a small pot.

-• Over medium – high heat, bring the sugar mix to a boil.
+• Place the pot over medium - high heat and bring the sugar mix to a boil.

-If you are using a thermometer it needs to reach 115 °C.
+• If you are using a sugar thermometer, it needs to reach 115 °C.

 If you are eye balling it, take note of the bubbles.
 At the beginning of the boiling process the bubbles will be small and rapid, when they transform to slower, bigger bubbles, that is your cue to remove it from the heat.
 If the syrup starts to go golden, you have taken it too far.

-• Pour 2/3’s of the marshmallow mix in to the prepared tray.
-Smooth it out roughly with a spatula.
+• Pour the entire marshmallow mix in to the prepared tray.

 • Allow the māngohe (marshmallow) to set for 45 minutes in the fridge.